-On the morning of December 20, 2020 when Mike Prince and Chris Bowden visited Sonnapura Lake close to the Chikkaballapur Town, about 23 km from Bengaluru, to watch birds, they were not prepared for what they found along the water’s edge.
-Found dead along the edge of water were two Spot-billed Pelicans (Pelecanus philippensis).
-Subsequent visits to the lake brought the matter to the attention of the Karnataka Forest Department, who promptly despatched the dead birds to … Read More
+On the morning of December 20, 2020, when international birders Mike Prince and Chris Bowden visited Sonnapura Lake near Chikkaballapur Town, about 23 km from Bengaluru, they were not prepared for what they found along the water’s edge — two dead Spot-billed Pelicans (Pelecanus philippensis).
+Subsequent visits to the lake resulted in the matter being brought to the attention of the Karnataka Forest Department, which promptly despatched the dead birds to the Bannerghatta Zoo on the outskirts … Read More

 Amrit Mahal Kavals are semi-arid grasslands in Karnataka that were set aside several centuries ago, during the Vijayanagara empire, and protected as grazing grounds for a sturdy local breed of cattle known as Amrit Mahal, which was once highly prized as a military draught animal.
 The protection of these grasslands was continued by subsequent rulers, including Hyder Ali, Tippu Sultan, and the Maharajas of Mysore, as well as the British during their colonial reign in India.
 Although these grasslands … Read More